gabrielepompa88/pyBlackScholesAnalytics/README.md

 for students to master financial concepts related to options and option strategies and implementing a dedicated comprehensive object-oriented architecture.

+# Contents:

+The current version of the package features the following modules:

+- `options`: definitions for `EuropeanOption` abstract base-class as well as `PlainVanillaOption` and `DigitalOption` derived classes

+- `portfolio`: definition of `Portfolio` class implementing analytics for portfolios of options

+- `plotter`: definitions for `Plotter` abstract base-class as well as `OptionPlotter` and `PortfolioPlotter` derived classes

+- `utils`: definition of general utility functions

+- `numeric_routines`: definition of `NumericGreeks` class implementing option greeks through finite-difference methods

 # Resources

 [**pyBlackScholesAnalytics**](https://github.com/gabrielepompa88/pyBlackScholesAnalytics) comes with several [examples](https://github.com/gabrielepompa88/pyBlackScholesAnalytics/tree/master/pyblackscholesanalytics) (`example_*.py` files) to explore the features of the package.
 A series of 4 Jupyter notebooks introduces step-by step the ideas of the Object-Oriented paradygm as improvements over sequential implementations: